EberEHM/POS-proyecto-PHP/vistas/bower_components/bootstrap-datepicker/docs/options.rst

 Number, String.
 Default: 0, "days"

 The view that the datepicker should show when it is opened.
-Accepts: 0 or "days" or "month", 1 or "months" or "year", 2 or "years" or "decade", 3 or "decades" or "century", and 4 or "centuries" or "millenium".
+Accepts: 0 or "days" or "month", 1 or "months" or "year", 2 or "years" or "Decade", 3 or "Decades" or "century", and 4 or "centuries" or "millenium".
 Useful for date-of-birth datepickers.

 templates